All You Need To Know About Rehabilitation Counseling

 What each rehabilitation counselor does on an average day can vary widely, depending on the place in which they work.
 For example, a rehabilitation counselor who works for a nonprofit agency will likely spend their day helping those with disabilities find a job, housing, and help with mental health services or educational opportunities.

 As one might expect, a rehabilitation counselor who works in a school setting works mainly with children.
 Those who work in nursing homes usually help the elderly cope with the chronic pain and disabilities present in their later years.
+Rehabilitation counselors who work in hospitals or rehabilitation centers may focus on helping patients manage the psychological impacts of their disability.

 Rehabilitation counselors who work in practice may be tasked with taking on more responsibilities than those who work in other types of work environments.
 These counselors are usually responsible for advertising their services and filing their claims with insurance companies.
 They are not usually employed by an agency that could otherwise take these things for them.